 Ontario Divorce FAQ

-Do I have to be separated before getting a divorce?
+Do I have to be separated before getting a divorce in Canada?

 It depends on your situation and your reason for getting a divorce.
 If